 - Thermostats and home zoning

-- Indoor air quality products including air filters and air purification systems
+- Indoor air quality products such as air filters and air purification systems

-Some are HVAC-R technicians, which means they also can do refrigeration.
+Some are HVAC-R techs, which means they also can take care of refrigeration.

-While HVAC can be physically challenging, it can also be very satisfying.
-As a technician you’ll be required to be able to:
+While HVAC can be physically challenging, it can also be extremely satisfying.
+As a technician you’ll need to be able to:

-- Work in uncomfortable settings, such as tight or dirty spaces.
+- Work in uncomfortable settings, like crowded or dirty spaces.

-- Work in hot or cold areas since equipment is often outdoors.
+- Work in hot or cold areas because equipment is often outdoors.

-- Work evenings, weekends and overtime during peak times.
+- Work evenings, weekends and overtime during peak days.

-It’s a great career option if you want to:
+It’s a good career choice if you want to:

-- Avoid working at a desk or in an office.
+- Avoid being stuck at a desk or in an office.

-- Have job security being sure your position can’t be outsourced.
+- Have job security knowing your position can’t be outsourced.

-- Become your own boss and own your own profitable business.
+- Be your own boss and have your own prosperous business.

-How to Become an HVAC Technician
+What to Do to Become a Professional HVAC Technician

 A Day in the Life of an HVAC Technician

-Average Salary for HVAC Technicians and Other HVAC Careers
+Typical Salary Rates for {Professional Technicians|Technicians|Full-Time Technicians and Similar HVAC Jobs

 HVAC manager, $72,515 average salary